mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

+= 3.4.4 =
+* Options are saved if plugin is deactivated.
+* Options are deleted if plugin in uninstalled.

 = 3.4.3 =
 * Fixed email address validation error.

-= 3.4.2 =
-* WP-CLI command recognizes external mail service settings.
-* fixed reply-to for SparkPost.
-* added reply-to to WP-CLI command.

-= 3.4.1 =
-* Fixed Unknown Service error.

-= 3.4.0 =
-* Next public release.
-See [development releases](https://github.com/mitchelldmiller/quick-mail-wp-plugin/releases) for more info.
-* Added support for [SparkPost](https://sparkpost.com/) email delivery service and plugin.
-* Better support for mail delivery service settings.
-* Sets reply-to address to sender's address.

 = Earlier versions =

 Please refer to the separate changelog.txt for changes of previous versions.

 == Upgrade Notice ==

+= 3.4.4 =
+* Upgrade recommended.

 = 3.4.3 =
 * Upgrade recommended.